The North Carolina Delta Kappa Gamma Educational Foundation

 Board of Directors

-Front row: Maxine McCall, Betty Marshall, Sharon Frazier, Sheila Groves, Dr. Phyllis Broughton
+Front row: Phyllis Broughton, Betty Marshall, Sharon Frazier, Hilda Parlér

-Front row: Maxine McCall, Betty Marshall, Sharon Frazier, Sheila Groves, Dr. Phyllis Broughton
+Front row: Phyllis Broughton, Betty Marshall, Sharon Frazier, Hilda Parlér

 Entrusted with full control and management of the business, property, and programs of the Foundation is a board of no fewer than eight (8) directors, including the Foundation officers.
 All members of the board are members of NC DKG.